Take a closer look at the challenges and opportunities in today’s telecommunications sector and learn about our resources.

 The acceleration of mobile remittance services alongside new mobile payments highlights the opportunities for the mobile phone to redefine the movement of money by:

 - Reducing fraud

 Interestingly, many of the most successful services worldwide have originated in developed Asia, where mobile contactless services are well established, alongside money transfer services in emerging markets such as the Philippines and Kenya.

 However, opportunities have yet to be uncovered in many developed markets, where financial inclusion is higher and where there is a greater diversity of existing payments channels.

-Ultimately, flexibility — in terms of policy approach, customer proposition and stakeholder management — should be top of mind for all players as the handset catalyses a more efficient customer payments experience, and one that brings with it greater advantages in terms of information richness and location sensitivity.
+Ultimately, flexibility in terms of policy approach, customer proposition and stakeholder management, should be top of mind for all players as the handset catalyzes a more efficient customer payments experience, and one that brings with it greater advantages in terms of information richness and location sensitivity.

-Discover how we can help you lay the groundwork for tomorrow’s mobile money solutions (link to about our Telecommunications services).
+Discover how we can help you lay the groundwork for tomorrow’s mobile money solutions.

 Connect with us